Cipargamin: Structure-activity relationships

-Cipargamin is a synthetic antimalarial molecule belonging to the spiroindolone class, awarded MMV Project of the Year 2009.
+The spiroindolone structure of cipargamin features a complex stereochemical configuration that is critical for its antimalarial activity.
+Structure-activity relationship studies have demonstrated that the (1R,3S) stereochemical configuration is essential for optimal antimalarial potency.
 It is structurally related to GNF 493, a compound first identified as a potent inhibitor of Plasmodium falciparum growth in a high throughput phenotypic screen of natural products conducted at the Genomics Institute of the Novartis Research Foundation in San Diego, California in 2006.